qiulanzeng/Loan-Default-Prediction/README.md

 - Settings → Actions → Runners → New self-hosted runner -> Linux

 In the browser terminal, enter the commands from GitHub (follow instructions) to:
-- Download and install the runner on EC2
+- Download the GitHub Actions runner on EC2, then extracts the runner binaries.
+- Run ./config.sh to register the EC2
-- Run ./config.sh and ./run.sh
+- and ./run.sh
 - It will show as idle in GitHub runners list

 ## Step 8: Add GitHub secrets for AWS + ECR